AmandeepMewar/My-First-Repo/README.md

-# Code that will make your life easy.
+# Codes that may make your life easy.
 Thank me later bitch.